wkodate/til/git/git-prune.md

 ### Example

-`feature-1` branch has been already deleted.
+`feature-1` branch in remote has been already deleted.

 ```
 $ git fetch --prune origin